Second-Order Asymptotics for the Gaussian MAC with Degraded Message Sets

-where $\zeta(\rho,\delta)$ is a function depending only on $\rho$ and $\delta$.
-By inverting the relationship between the rates and the error probability similarly to Section \ref{sec:eval_vh}, we obtain the desired result for any given $\rho\in[0,1)$, i.e. the first part of the theorem.
+where $\zeta(\rho,\delta)$ is a function depending only on $\rho$ and $\delta$, and diverging only as $\rho\to1$.
+By inverting the relationship between the rates and the error probability similarly to Section \ref{sec:eval_vh}, we obtain the desired result for any sequence $\{\rho_n\}$ converging to some $\rho\in[0,1)$, i.e. the first part of the theorem.